Engineering Science P.h.D.

 Civil and Environmental Engineering

-Course offerings and research activities include structural analysis and design, seismic design and analysis, water resources, water and wastewater reclamation technology, geotechnical and geo-environmental engineering, remediation technology, and the development of bio-fuels.
+Course offerings and research activities include structural analysis and design, seismic design and analysis, water resources, water and wastewater reclamation technology, geotechnical and

 Electrical and Computer Engineering